Frank Foulkes

-Frank Foulkes (31 March 1899 – 15 March 1980) was a British trade unionist.
-One of the most prominent communist trade union leaders in the United Kingdom, he left office after being convicted of involvement in rigging an election.
+Frank Foulkes (31 March 1899 – 15 March 1980) was a British communist and trade union leader who was found guilty of rigging a union election.

+Biography

-Foulkes completed an apprenticeship as an electrician and joined the Electrical Trades Union.
-He also became active in the Labour Party, and at the 1929 UK general election was an election agent for the party.
-However, soon after the election, he instead joined the Communist Party of Great Britain (CPGB).
+As a young man, Foulkes completed his apprenticeship to be an electrician and joined the Electrical Trades Union (ETU).
+In the 1920s he was active in the Labour Party; he worked as a party election agent in the 1929 UK general election.
+Soon after the election, however, he opted to leave Labour and join the Communist Party of Great Britain (CPGB).

-Foulkes gradually came to prominence in the ETU, initially becoming a shop steward, then serving on branch and district committees before working full-time for the union as an official based in Merseyside.
-In 1942, he was elected as the union's national organiser, in which role he became known for his negotiation skills.
-This led him, in 1946, to win election as the union's General President.
-In 1954, he led a major one-day strike of electricians.
-He also served as President of the Confederation of Shipbuilding and Engineering Unions in 1959/60.
+Foulkes rose to prominence in the ETU, initially as a shop steward, then serving on branch and district committees before becoming a full-time union official in Merseyside.
+In 1942 he won election to be the union's National Organiser, a role where he exercised his negotiation skills.
+In 1946 he was elected ETU General President.
+In 1954 he led a major one-day electricians' strike.
+He also served as President of the Confederation of Shipbuilding and Engineering Unions in 1959-1960.

-In 1959, the union's general secretary, Frank Haxell, also a CPGB member, narrowly won a bid for re-election against Jock Byrne.
-Byrne and Frank Chapple took Foulkes, Haxell and thirteen other CPGB members to court, alleging that the election had been fixed.
-In 1961, they won the case, and Byrne was installed as general secretary.
-Foulkes argued that he had no knowledge of any fraud and so should retain his position, but he lost a second court case in 1962 on the grounds that, given his oversight role, he should have been aware that the election was rigged.
-He then decided to take early retirement, receiving a pension from the union despite the opposition of its new leadership.
+In 1959 the ETU's general secretary, Frank Haxell, also a CPGB member, narrowly won a bid for re-election against anti-communist activist Jock Byrne.
+Byrne and Frank Chapple took Haxell, Foulkes, and thirteen other communist union officials to court, alleging the election had been fixed.
+In 1961, Byrne won the case and was declared by the court to be the new general secretary, effective immediately.
+Foulkes argued that he had no knowledge of ballot rigging and should therefore retain his position.
+In a July 1962 trial before the ETU Executive Council, his argument was rejected on the grounds that, given his oversight role, he should have been aware of what was occurring.
+He was removed from office as General President.
+Since he was nearing his 65th birthday, he chose to retire early.
+The new union leadership announced that he had forfeited his pension benefit by refusing to admit guilt in the election scandal.
+Two years later it was reported that Foulkes was struggling financially without his ETU pension and had applied for National Assistance.

-He died in Pendlebury.
-Greater Manchester, aged 80.
+On 15 March 1980, Frank Foulkes died in Pendlebury, Greater Manchester, at age 80.